southwick-associates/sadash/README.md

 #### License History

-This is fairly straightfoward (see the template code in 2-license-history).
+Producing license histories is fairly straightfoward (see the template code in 2-license-history).
 An example workflow for one permission is included below.

 ``` r
 # MO hunting license history